cosmos/sdk-tutorials/academy/7-cosmjs-2/server-side.md

 ---
 title: CosmJS on a Backend Script for Game Indexing
 order: 4
-description: Introducing a Web2.0 server to track games per player
+description: Introduce a Web2.0 server to track games per player
 tag: deep-dive
 ---